davidfrantz/force/docs/source/howto/dem.rst

 Since the GLO-30 tiles from the Caucasus area are under embargo, under the aforementioned link, we provide SRTM tiles from this region (SRTM_Caucasus.tar), and respective WRS-2 (WRS-2_VRT_Caucasus.tar) and MGRS (MGRS_VRT_Caucasus.tar) collections of VRTs.

-To allow for a seamless incorporation of the SRTM DEM data, the SRTM tiles from the SRTM_Caucasus.tar need to be placed in a srtm_aster directory located at the same level as copernicus and DEM_VRT directories.
+To allow for a seamless incorporation of the SRTM DEM data, the SRTM tiles from the SRTM_Caucasus.tar need to be placed in an srtm_aster directory located at the same level as copernicus and DEM_VRT directories.

 .. code-block:: bash